 Once you know what they are you can appreciate yourself for being aware of what you are up against.
 When you are aware of what you are up against, it is no longer has an invisible grip on your and you are free to move beyond it, if you are willing.

 Feel called to know more about what you activate in the world and how your activation can trigger invisible fences in other people?
-Join me in the next Level I Activation Code course.
+Read more about Activation Code Sessions here.